Base sizes for finite linear groups with solvable stabilisers: Introduction

-Now we are ready to outline main approaches and ideas of this paper.
-We use combination of probabilistic, constructive and computational methods to establish our results.
-Probabilistic method is described in details in Section \ref{fprsec}.
-It uses the ratio of points fixed by an element of the group $G \le \Sym(\Omega)$ to obtain an upper bound on the probability $Q(G,c)$ that a randomly chosen $c$-tuple of points in $\Omega$ is not a base.
-By showing $Q(G,c)<1$, one shows that there exists a base of size $c$.
-This method is used in most works related to base sizes of primitive permutation groups including \cite{burness, sfa, bls, spor, lieb, mon}.
+Now we are ready to outline the main techniques and ideas of this paper.
+We use a combination of probabilistic, constructive and computational methods to establish our results.
+The probabilistic approach is presented in Section \ref{fprsec}.
+It uses fixed point ratio estimates to obtain an upper bound on the probability $Q(G,c)$ that a randomly chosen $c$-tuple of points in $\Omega$ is not a base.
+By showing $Q(G,c)<1$, one concludes that there exists a base of size $c$.
+This method was first introduced by Liebeck and Shalev in \cite{lieb}; it is used in most works related to base sizes of primitive permutation groups including \cite{burness, sfa, bls, spor}.
 We use this method to obtain bounds for $b_S(S \cdot \SL_n(q))$ for irreducible maximal solvable subgroups of $\GL_n(q).$ Our results are refinements of Theorem \ref{bernclass} in the sense that they provide better estimates for $b_H(G)$ for solvable $H$ not lying in a $\mathcal{C}_1$-subgroup of $G \le \PGL_n(q)$.
-In particular, with an explicit list of exceptions, we obtain $b_S(S \cdot \SL_n(q)) =2$ for an irreducible maximal solvable subgroup $S$ of $\GL_n(q)$ (see Theorem \ref{irred}).
+In particular, with an explicit list of exceptions, we show that $b_S(S \cdot \SL_n(q)) =2$ for an irreducible maximal solvable subgroup $S$ of $\GL_n(q)$ (see Theorem \ref{irred}).

+The probabilistic method does not work for us in the general case since the fixed points ratios are more difficult to estimate when $S$ is reducible and the corresponding bounds may be too large to be useful.
+Our reduction of the general case to irreducible subgroups of $\GL_n(q)$ is constructive.